 Students who, through serious illness or misadventure, are unable to complete an assessment may be offered special consideration.
-Students have a right to ask for such consideration which will be determined by a department and/or by the Board of Examiners.
-Students have an obligation to know their faculty's requirements.
-Difficulties must be fully documented so that an appropriate evaluation of the circumstances and severity of their experiences can be made.
-Students are required to provide the information to faculties and/or departments as soon as possible.
+Students have a right to ask for such consideration, together with an obligation to know the relevant requirements.

 It should be noted that only well-attested serious illness or misadventure during a semester or occurring at the time of an examination will warrant special consideration.
 Occasional brief or trivial illness would not normally be regarded as sufficient to explain an absence or a poor performance and students are discouraged from submitting certificates for absences totalling less than one or two weeks, although frequently recurrent short absences would need documentation.
 While it is important to ask for a medical certificate for illness of longer than a few days duration at the time of the first visit, there is no need to submit it unless the illness becomes prolonged or further frequent absences are required.
 The exact nature of misadventure will vary, but serious illness or death of a close family member, particularly at the time of the examinations, would clearly warrant consideration.